 Protocol -What Must Occur Guidance - How it Should be Done worker and the family or within the family system.
-The following are some guidelines for assuring everyone's safety before, during, and after a CFT meeting: • Be sure the planning process for CFT meetings discusses the history of both conflict and violence with the family members prior to the meeting.
-Consider factors such as, but not limited to: • Have there been any threats of harm, use of weapons, escalation or increase in frequency of the threats or conflict, or criminal involvement? • Is there a history of mental illness? • Is there a history of substance abuse? • Be sure the planning process for CFT meetings includes the question of whether there are any court-sanctioned protective orders between family members.
-Do not conduct a meeting that violates protective orders lt may be helpful to consult an attorney about whether a person who is the subject of a protective order may participate by phone.
-Cases with domestic violence or family violence may require separate CFT meetings. • Where there is a history of violence or a concern for potential violence, consider, but don't limit considerations to: • Choose a safe, neutral location; • Have support people or mentors for threatened or potentially volatile family members; • Have some members participate through pre-meeting interviews, written statements, or conference calls; • Arrange for a private check-in after the meeting with any vulnerable participants; • Arrange for vulnerable family members or those in conflict with one another to arrive at and leave the meeting separately, or to be escorted by staff or security personnel; and/or
+The following are some guidelines for assuring everyone's safety before, during, and after a CFT meeting: Be sure the planning process for CFT meetings discusses the history of both conflict and violence with the family members prior to the meeting.
+Consider factors such as, but not limited to: Have there been any threats of harm, use of weapons, escalation or increase in frequency of the threats or conflict, or criminal involvement?
+Is there a history of substance abuse?
+Be sure the planning process for CFT meetings includes the question of whether • Be sure the planning process for CFT meetings includes the question of whether there are any court-sanctioned protective orders between family members.
+Do not conduct a meeting that violates protective orders.
+It may be helpful to consult an attorney about whether a person who is the subject of a protective order may participate by phone.
+Cases with domestic violence or family violence may require separate CFT meetings.
+Where there is a history of violence or a concern for potential violence, consider, but don't limit considerations to: Choose a safe, neutral location; Have support people or mentors for threatened or potentially volatile family members; Have some members participate through pre-meeting interviews, written statements, or conference calls; Arrange for a private check-in after the meeting with any vulnerable participants; Arrange for vulnerable family members or those in conflict with one another to arrive at and leave the meeting separately, or to be escorted by staff or security personnel; and/or Arrange for the presence of security and/or law enforcement.

-Parent Engagement (including Non-Resident Parents) and Needs Assessment
+CROSS FUNCTION TOPICS Parent Engagement (including Non-Resident Parents) and Needs Assessment